doxxedd/dinari.ca/content/posts/finals-simulator-LACTF 2023.md

 Wrong!
 You failed.
 ```

-Queue up Ghidra!
+Queue up **Ghidra**!
 If you are unfamiliar with [Ghidra](https://github.com/NationalSecurityAgency/ghidra/releases), it is a free  decompiler developed by the NSA (yeah the US one).

 Upon opening, create a new non-shared project, and then hit `I` to import a file.
 After importing, double click the file and hit analyze.
 On the left side, locate `Symbol Tree -> Functions  -> main`